edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 toc_max_heading_level: 5
 ---

-# Check Cloudberry Database System
+# Check Apache Cloudberry System

-You can check a Cloudberry Database system using a variety of tools included with the system or available as plugins.
+You can check a Apache Cloudberry system using a variety of tools included with the system or available as plugins.

-Observing the Cloudberry Database system day-to-day performance helps administrators understand the system behavior, plan workflow, and troubleshoot problems.
+Observing the Apache Cloudberry system day-to-day performance helps administrators understand the system behavior, plan workflow, and troubleshoot problems.
 This document introduces scenarios for diagnosing database performance and activity.

 <!-- Also, be sure to review [Recommended Monitoring and Maintenance Tasks](../monitoring/monitoring.html) for monitoring activities you can script to quickly detect problems in the system. -->
-As a Cloudberry Database administrator, you need to check the system for problem events such as a segment going down or running out of disk space on a segment host.
-The following topics describe how to check the health of a Cloudberry Database system and examine certain state information for a Cloudberry Database system.
+As a Apache Cloudberry administrator, you need to check the system for problem events such as a segment going down or running out of disk space on a segment host.
+The following topics describe how to check the health of a Apache Cloudberry system and examine certain state information for a Apache Cloudberry system.

 - [Check system state](#check-system-state)
 - [Check disk space usage](#check-disk-space-usage)